mdshw5/BIOF309/BIOF503/Spoon-fed_R.md

 three FALSE   TRUE
 ```

-Dataframes, just like other structures, can be compared, resulting a *boolean* values.
+Dataframes, just like other structures, can be compared, resulting a *logical* values.

 data structures: logical indexing
 ===============